China’s trade surplus swells to $877.6B as exports grow

 “China’s foreign trade and exports showed strong resilience in the face of many difficulties and challenges,” said a customs agency spokesperson, Lu Daliang, at a news conference.

-Export growth slumped late in the year after the Federal Reserve and other central banks raised interest rates to cool economic activity and record-setting inflation.
+Export growth slumped late in the year after the Federal Reserve and other central banks raised interest rates to cool record-setting inflation by slowing economic activity.

-China’s annual trade surplus with the United States, one of the irritants that prompted Trump to hike tariffs, widened by 1.8% from the previous year to $404.1 billion.
+China’s annual trade surplus with the United States, one of the irritants that prompted Trump to hike tariffs, widened by 1.8% from 2021 to $404.1 billion.

-Forecasters expect Chinese export growth to weaken further as the risk of recession in Western economies rises.
+Forecasters expect Chinese export growth to weaken further as the possibility of recession in Western economies increases.
 Some expect this year’s exports to shrink.

 In December, exports to the United States fell 19.5% from a year earlier to $301.1 billion.
 Imports of American goods shrank 7.3% to $228.1 billion.
 That produced a $78 billion surplus, down 17.5% from a year earlier.